Booming sales for Woodward’s ‘Fear,’ Trump presidency book

 “Fear” has dominated political headlines since reports about it emerged last week.
 The book portrays Trump as an ill-informed and dishonest president and the West Wing staff as trying to minimize the damage.
 As with “Fire and Fury” and other anti-Trump books, the president has condemned “Fear” as false.
 Some former White House officials who spoke with Woodward have tried to distance themselves from the book.

+“You can write a sensational nonsense book.
+CNN will definitely have you on there because they love to trash the president,” Eric Trump said.
+“It’ll mean you sell three extra books, you make three extra shekels.”

+The reference to “three extra shekels” drew criticism from people who believed it had anti-Semitic undertones.
+Woodward is not Jewish.

-Since becoming famous in the 1970s for his Watergate reporting, Woodward has written several best-sellers about sitting presidents.
-“Fear” had more pre-orders than any in other book in Simon & Schuster’s history, according to the publisher, which has previously released such best-sellers as Hillary Clinton’s “Living History” and Walter Isaacson’s “Steve Jobs.”
+Woodward, since becoming famous in the 1970s for his Watergate reporting, has written several best-sellers about sitting presidents.
+“Fear” had more preorders than any other book in Simon & Schuster’s history, according to the publisher, which has previously released such best-sellers as Hillary Clinton’s “Living History” and Walter Isaacson’s “Steve Jobs.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.